dustinpfister/blog_posts/_posts/threejs-examples-breath-module.md

 ## The breath module example and what to know first

-This is a blog post on a javaScript IIFE form module, and several demos of the module, that work on top of threejs in a front end javaScript environment.
-It should go without saying but I have to say it in each of these posts, this is not a post for people that are new to threejs let alone javaScript in general.
+This is a blog post on a javaScript IIFE form module [threejs project example](/2021/02/19/threejs-examples/), and several demos of the module, that work on top of threejs in a front end javaScript environment.
+It should go without saying but I have to say it in each of these posts, this is not a [post for people that are new to threejs](/2018/04/04/threejs-getting-started/) let alone javaScript in general.
 I assume that you have at least a fair amount of experience with the skills that are required before hand to get something of values from reading this.
 Still in any case I do use these opening sections to wrote about a few things that you might want to read up more on regardless of experience.

 ### IIFE and JSM